-True, an employer may question why you took a year off between jobs, but the fact that you weren’t working doesn’t mean you were ‘slacking off’.
-In fact, you probably gained amazing new skills and experiences that can help you land that next job.
-It’s all just about how you spin it, showing the benefits you gained from that gap and how you’ll apply everything you learned to your next charity role.
+Taking time off doesn’t necessarily mean you’re hurting your career prospects down the line.
+While an employer may question why you took time off between jobs, you could have gained amazing new skills and experiences that can help you land that next job.
+It’s all about how you spin it.
+You need to show the benefits you gained from that break and how you’ll apply everything you learned to your next charity role.

-Let’s take a closer look at the best way to present your sabbatical in your next job interview.
+Let’s take a closer look at how to explain a gap in your CV in your next job interview.

-Maybe you just struggled to find your next job after leaving your last position.
-Don’t fudge the facts.
-Lying about your time at a company or extending your dates can be very dangerous—all an employer or HR Manager has to do is phone your former boss to find out you weren’t telling the truth.
-Many hiring managers will see straight through you if you attempt to bluff your way through a gap.
+If you simply struggled to find your next job after leaving your last position, don’t fudge the facts.
+Being dishonest about how long you worked at a company and extending your dates can be very dangerous.
+All an employer or HR manager has to do is phone your former boss to find out you weren’t telling the truth.
+Many hiring managers will see straight through you if you attempt to bluff your way through a gap in your experience.

-Bear in mind that if you already have a lot of experience on your CV, you may not be including everything anyway.
-If this is the case, a gap in your experience may not need to be addressed.
+If you already have a lot of experience on your CV, you may not need to include everything anyway.
+In this case, you might not even need to explain a gap in your CV.

 Consider the benefits of your break

 Many people take career breaks to pursue their passions and explore the things and places they didn’t have time for when they were working full-time.
 By doing that, they’re expanding their perspectives, learning new skills and tending to their emotional health.

 These are the sorts of things recruiters and hiring managers love to hear about.
 Especially if they’re trying to figure out whether or not you’re the right cultural fit for their organisation.
 So next time a recruiter asks you to explain a gap in your CV, don’t just share why the gap happened.
 Share how it made you an even better match for their role.

 Need some quick benefits you can use in your next interview?
 Here are a few gems you can draw from: